cloudfoundry/postgres-release/README.md

 databases.max_connections | Maximum number of database connections databases.log_line\_prefix | The postgres `printf` style string that is output at the beginning of each log line.
 Default: `%m:` databases.collect_statement\_statistics | Enable the `pg_stat_statements` extension and collect statement execution statistics.
-Default: `false` databases.additional_config | A map of additional key/value pairs to include as extra configuration properties databases.monit_timeout | Monit timout in seconds for the postgres job start.
+Default: `false` databases.additional_config | A map of additional key/value pairs to include as extra configuration properties in `postgresql.conf` databases.monit_timeout | Monit timout in seconds for the postgres job start.
 Default: `90`. databases.trust_local_connection | Whether or not postgres must trust local connections. `vcap` is always trusted.
 It defaults to `true`. databases.skip_data_copy_in_minor | Whether or not a copy of the data directory is created during PostgreSQL minor upgrades.
 A copy is created by default.